-We aim to achieve impact within the British film industry through a programme of research that directly supports the work of the BFI Film Audience Network (FAN).
+The project impacted on the British film industry through a programme of research that directly supports the British Film Institute (BFI) Film Audience Network (FAN) in their work.

 Impact Areas and Stakeholder Working Group

-The pathway to impact is built into the design of the project by involving three of FAN’s regional Film Hubs and their members directly in the research programme.
-A Stakeholder Working Group, made up of members from this film community, will work with the research team to ensure the wider film community can feed into the project and that the project’s findings are accessible.
-The impact areas are:
+A pathway to impact was built into the design of the project by involving three FAN regional Film Hubs and their members to work directly in the research programme.
+For this, a Stakeholder working group, made up of members from the UK film community worked with the project team (as an advisory board) to participate, and ensure that the project’s findings were accessible.
+The impact areas include:

-- To inform BFI and FAN’s audience development policy, as well as policy development by the film sector more generally.
+- Informing BFI and FAN audience development policy, as well as policy developments within the UK film sector more generally.

-- To support the cultural leadership roles of the Film Hub Lead Organistions.
+- Supporting cultural leadership roles of the BFI Film Hub lead organisations.

-- To facilitate Film Hub members to develop activities and services based on research.
+- Facilitating BFI Film Hub members to develop activities and services based on research.

-- To help existing funded initiatives in the creative industries and digital economy by informing their understanding of audience (market) potential for specialised film and supporting their development/incubation of new services and activities.
+- Helping existing funded initiatives in the creative industries and digital economy by informing their understanding of audiences (market) and the potential for specialised film, as well as supporting their development/incubation of new services and activities.

 Impact Workshops and Activities

-- In Year One there will be a project launch event for stakeholders that will highlight the programme of research and its potential value at the strategic and applied levels.
+- Year One – The project team hosted a project launch event for stakeholders to highlight the programme of research and its potential value at both strategic and applied levels.

-- In the third year of the project we will undertake Delphi informed workshops and surveys with stakeholders to develop policy recommendations.
+- Year Three – The project team undertook Delphi workshops and surveys with stakeholders to develop a set of policy recommendations.

 - Year Four – The project team set out the research is various outputs and sought directions for follow-on research projects.